Maternal and Child Health Initiative

 The goals of the Foundation’s Maternal and Child Health Initiative are to:

 2.)
 Modify, scale, and replicate new and/or existing innovative, promising, or evidence-based interventions throughout Georgia.
-The Foundation will prioritize listening to and investing in Black-led community solutions and community-based organizations focused on areas of highest need for Black women, birthing individuals, infants, and children.

 3.)
 Strengthen the healthcare professional workforce in Georgia to achieve more equitable access and support improved quality and coordination of healthcare services for Black women and children.